Cranbrook Educational Community: Cranbrook Academy of Art

-The Cranbrook Academy of Art, one of America's leading graduate schools for architecture, art, and design, was founded by George Booth and Ellen Scripps Booth in 1932.
+The Cranbrook Academy of Art, a graduate school for architecture, art, and design, was founded by George Booth and Ellen Scripps Booth in 1932.
 In 1984, The New York Times wrote that "the effect of Cranbrook and its graduates and faculty on the physical environment of this country has been profound ...
 Cranbrook, surely more than any other institution, has a right to think of itself as synonymous with contemporary American design."

 The buildings were designed and the school first headed by Eliel Saarinen, who integrated design practices and theories from the Arts and Crafts movement through the international style.
 The school continues to be known for its apprenticeship method of teaching, in which a small group of students—usually only 10 to 16 per class, or 150 students in total for the ten departments—study under a single artist-in-residence for the duration of their curriculum.
-The graduate program is unconventional because there are no traditional courses; all learning is self-directed under the guidance and supervision of the respective artist-in-residence.
+There are no traditional courses; all learning is self-directed under the guidance and supervision of the respective artist-in-residence.

-Beginning in 1983, a major exhibition of works by Cranbrook's faculty and graduates, entitled "Design in America: The Cranbrook Vision 1925–1950", toured major museums in the United States and Europe.
-The Detroit Institute of Arts and Metropolitan Museum of Art co-authored a book detailing the works in the exhibit.